WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/operators-and-expressions/index.md

 </div>

 <div class="fragment">
-Question time: When we perform the multiplcation operation on variables weightOne and weightTwo, what values are we multiplying?
+Question time: When we perform the multiplication operation on variables weightOne and weightTwo, what values are we multiplying?
 </div>

 <div class="fragment">